-Flying over mountains on the back of dragons and commanding a team of gophers in battles against poisonous butterflies, I became fascinated by this dream portal, Pokémon, since I was seven years old.
-My ubiquitous curiosity has shifted toward technology as I was fascinated by the joyful and innovative experiences this game installed on a hand-sized screen could bring.
+Flying over mountains on the back of dragons and commanding a team of gophers in battles against poisonous butterflies, I became fascinated by Pokémon, this dream portal that allows me to do whatever I want, since I was seven years old.
+Unlike many other kids who only wanted to play this game.
+My ubiquitous curiosity has shifted toward technology as I was fascinated by the joyful experiences this game installed on a hand-sized screen could bring.
 I desperately wanted to have my own real-life Pokémon.
 Although this could never happen, I realized that I could create something like Pokémons through technology, a powerful and reliable companion.

 In 7th grade, I learned the programming language Python from the internet and decided to create my first “Pokémon”.
 Frustrated by the inconvenience to obtain my calculated GPA at school, I decided to make a GPA calculator for my grade.
-After the release of my app, I was shocked by the positive feedback from my classmates and teacher.
-It felt like I had caught my first Pokémon in real life.
-I decided that I had to improve my programming skills so that one day I could be strong enough to become the Pokémon Master in computer science, the day when I told people that I am interested in computer science, they would approve and respect my dedications to computer science instead of mocking me that I chose computer science just because I like to play video games.
+After the release of my app, I realized that I have “captured my first Pokémon” in my life when I was flushed with positive feedback from my classmates and teachers.
+I felt happy that all my dedications to this project using the time outside the classroom hasn’t been wasted, and the ideas that came from my curious minds are not just random useless daydreams.
+With this success, I continued to improve my computer science skills, hoping that one day I could be strong enough to become the “Pokémon Master” of computer science.

-One day, I have received my most unexpected challenge from the girl I liked.
+One day, I have received my most unexpected challenge from Sharon, the girl I had crush on.
 She invited me to join a competition aiming to solve a problem facing our world.
-I immediately accepted it.
-Our team chose sex-education as our topic and I proposed to create a sex-education game.
-After getting my team's support, we began to work on the game.
-I was responsible for the technical parts of the game such as building the game engine and programming codes.
+I accepted her offer without any hesitations.
+Next school day, Sharon proposed Sex-Education as our main topic.
+I immediately agreed and proposed the idea of making a sex-education video game because I believe that you can do anything in the video game.
+So, why can’t we learn sex-education through a video game?
+All the members approved my proposal, and we began to work on this video game.

-As I began to develop the game, I realized that this was different from all the other projects I have done previously.
-Surprisingly, the most difficult part was educating other teenagers about sex-education because people often feel ashamed and doesn’t want to talk about sex-education publicly in Mainland China.
+As I began to develop the game, I realized that the topic of Sex-Education was much more than a random topic I agreed to work on because that was proposed by the girl I liked when we started to encounter difficulties from the public ideological bias to the sex-education.
+Even some of my classmates thought that we were doing something inappropriate.

-After facing many obstacles, some of my teammates wanted to change the topic.
-Thinking about the number of gym battles a Pokémon trainer must win in order to become a Pokémon Master, I knew I couldn't give up now.
+These prejudices and the obstacles following it led some of my teammates’ attempt of changing the topic.
+When they proposed, I recalled the doubts I have received during my early pursuit of computer science.
+Many people thought that I used computer science as an excuse to play more video games.
+If I have succeeded to prove to them that I truly love computer science, why can’t we prove to the society that we are doing trying to help?
+I convinced my teammates to stay on the topic.
 Like John F. Kennedy said, “Not because they are easy, but because they are hard.”
-I knew I must continue making this game knowing that there are obstacles and risks ahead.
-These obstacles we were facing showed us how urgent China needs sex-education.
-I shall defeat these obstacles like the real Pokémon Trainers defeat the gyms.
+These obstacles we were facing have showed us how urgent China needs sex-education.
+I shall overcome these obstacles like the real Pokémon Trainers overcome the challenges on the way of becoming the Pokémon Master.